-The Indian healthcare sector is among the largest sectors in India and has been attracting foreign players.
-It is crucial that they have the necessary knowledge about the sector to be able to penetrate the market.
+The healthcare sector is among the largest sectors in India and has been attracting foreign players.
+It is crucial that foreign companies have the necessary knowledge about the sector to be able to penetrate the market.

 The Indian healthcare sector is among the largest sectors in India both in terms of revenue and employment and has been growing at a tremendous pace, also witnessing significant entrepreneurial initiative over the last few years.
-The size of the sector is currently estimated at USD 120 billion (2015) and is expected to reach USD 280 billion by 2020
+The sector is expected to record a threefold rise, at a CAGR of 22 per cent during 2016-2022 to reach US$ 372 billion in 2022 from US$ 110 billion in 2016.

 Various segments such as life sciences, medical devices, biotechnology, pharmaceutical and diagnostics have been attracting foreign players to the country for both collaboration as well as investment purposes.
 All the same, it is crucial that foreign companies wanting to penetrate the Indian healthcare market understand ground realities and existing trends besides identifying the most appropriate business model and suitable target segment relevant to their offering.